Napa Valley High School Football: Grizzlies off to best start in eight years

 Leading the Wildcats on defense were Jorge Barrera (six tackles), Ocean Sarabia (five), Zeneb Cortez (four) and Garcia (four).
 Garabay added an interception.

-Potter Valley is scheduled to open its bye-less season by hosting Calistoga at 6 p.m. this Friday, in the first meeting between the programs since 2019.
+Potter Valley is scheduled to open its bye-less season by hosting Calistoga at 6 p.m.
+Thursday in the first meeting between the programs since 2019.

 Justin-Siena 28, De Anza 14

-The Braves (1-1) bounced back with their first win of the season Friday night, defeating the Dons at the Hercules High field.
+Tommy Malloy helped offset an injury that limited fellow junior Dallas Logwood on offense as the Braves (1-1) bounced back with their first win of the season Friday night at the Hercules High field.

+“Really proud of the way the kids responded after last week’s loss,” Braves head coach Tyler Streblow said.
+“We had a great week of practice and it showed on Friday.”

+Malloy rushed for a team-high 80 yards on 18 carries and had four catches for 70 yards that included two touchdown grabs, and made four tackles and recovered a fumble on defense.